-You will need to enter the IP address or DNS hostname of your SMTP mail server address.
+You will need to enter the IP address or DNS hostname of your SMTP mail server address or a mail relay server.
 This mail server should allow SMTP forwarding if you intend to send to individuals at other domain names.
 See Appendix C for additional information on SMTP email forwarding.